kstarzecki/external-tools-update/README.md

 ## A simple app to batch-update external tools in Canvas

-Useful if you install tools per course (not per account), and you need to change something in the configuration.
+Useful if you install tools per course (not per account), and you need to check or change something in the configuration.

 ### How to use